AI-nsley69/i-suck/FEATURES.md

 ## FastBreak
 Enables you to mind faster by sending a STOP_DESTROY_BLOCK action packet right after you begin to mine a block, also removes any block breaking cooldown (block hit delay)

+## Death Coordinates
+A small feature to print your coordinates whenever you die.

+Non-togglable.